nas5w/interview-guide/blog/src/pages/posts/are-you-ready-to-interview-for-a-software-engineering-job.md

 > "I'm scared I'm going to fail an interview and embarrass myself."

 All I can say to this is: yeah, it might happen.
 It has happened to me and countless other engineers.
 But guess what?
 We're happily employed as software engineers.
-We took the risk and, failed some interviews, but now we're employed in the field.
+We took the risk and failed some interviews, but now we're employed in the field.

 My recommendation is to get over this fear or you'll be in "am I ready" purgatory forever.
 Do some interviews, fail them, take notes on what you got wrong so you can study them, and take more interviews.
 Eventually, you _will_ land a role and that will be the only thing that matters in the end.